tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive/README.md

 * `companyId`: the Tradecloud company identifier of the supplier
 * `buyerAccountNumber`: the buyer account code or number as used by the supplier
 * `shipmentNumber`: the related shipment number as known in the supplier's ERP system
+* `documents`: contain meta data, objectId or url, of attached documents by the supplier, see [Shipment document](#shipment-document) and:

+{% page-ref page="download-document.md" %}

 ### Buyer shipment header

 * `companyId`: the Tradecloud company identifier of the buyer
 * `supplierAccountNumber`: the supplier account code or number as known at the buyer
+* `documents`: contain meta data, objectId or url, of attached documents by the buyer, see [Shipment document](#shipment-document) and:

+### Shipment document

+* `code`: the unique identifier of the document as provided by the supplier or buyer
+* `revision`: the revision of the document
+* `name`: the short name of the document
+* `description`: the description of the document
+* `type`: the type of the document.
+Eg. General, Invoice, Packing List, etc...
+* `objectId`: the object ID as known by the Tradecloud Object Storage, if this document stored in Tradecloud
+* `url`: the location of the document if is not stored in Tradecloud
+* `meta`: meta information about the shipment document
+  * `lastUpdatedAt`: ISO date and time with timezone at which the shipment document was last updated in Tradecloud.
+A document has been added or changed if the document.meta.lastUpdatedAt is equal to the shipment.meta.lastUpdatedAt

 ## Shipment line